Aspie96/blog/content/posts/free_software.md

 - **Malleability**: Because free software can be modified, it can be customized to one's own needs.
 - **Transparency**: Free software can be studied and its inner workings are no secret.
 - **Security**: Computer security is not done through obscurity.
 When the source code is available, the absence of backdoors can be verified and accidental vulnerabilities can be reported and fixed.
-- **Cooperation**: When working cooperatively on a project, free software is ideal because users can share it among themselves and use it without being encumbered by a proprietary licence.
+- **Cooperation**: When working cooperatively on a project, free software is ideal because users can share it among themselves and use it without all having to accept a proprietary licence.
 - **Privacy**: Unless the very functionalities of the program require that it communicates through the network, free software can be privately used in secrecy.
 Privacy is control of one's data, and free software gives more control to the user.
 - **Forkability**: Free software can be forked, allowing for different variants of the same program.
 When the maintainers of a given project abandon it, independent forks can be created, continuing to provide users with updates.
 - **Dependability**: A free program never ceases to exist, because any user is allowed to retain copies for any length of time.
 - **Versatility**: One can learn how to use a free program and later use it in unforeseen scenarios (such as when a hobby becomes a commercial endeavour), thanks to the unrestricted freedom to run it.
-- **Interoperability**: Free program use free file formats, which allows communication between different programs.
+- **Interoperability**: Free programs use free file formats, which allows communication between different programs.

 You can use free software the way you see fit, share it with others and, with the right tools, tweak it to your needs.
 You can run it privately, for any purpose, without yielding control to someone else.
 You can cooperate with others who don't want to be restricted either.
 A free program won't suddenly stop existing, nor will it force you to make an update you don't want.
 It won't make your files, your digital life, accessible only at the erratic whim of someone else, nor will it lock them behind the gate of a file format which can only be opened with the approval of some company.

-When a piece of proprietary software is made available, this is only a step forward for its own rightsholders, because it's only "available" to those that accept their conditions.
-When a piece of free software is shared, however, when it is publicly shared of the world, this is a step forward for everyone.
+When a piece of proprietary software is made available, it's only a step forward for its own rightsholders, because it's only "available" to those that accept their conditions.
+When a piece of free software is shared, however, when it is publicly shared of the world, it's a step forward for everyone.

 The advantages of free software are relevant for individual users and also, possibly much more, for companies and enterprise users.
 They are, however, even greater for government-run institutions.